baibhavanand/fbuid/index.md

 To fix this problem, I present you guys with this tool: **FbUID**.

-This tool is written completely in bash and can be used to extract userID for a public Facebook profiles if the username is known.
-You can specify a username or a text file containing a list of usernames to extract the userIDs from.
+This tool is written completely in bash and can be used to extract userID for public Facebook accounts when the username is known.
+You can specify a username or a text file containing a list of usernames to extract userIDs from.

 <h2 align="center">